yanglei-985/article/README.md

 - `OPENAI_BASE_URL`: defaults to `https://api.openai.com/v1`
 - `OPENAI_MODEL`: defaults to `gpt-4.1-mini`
-- `SOURCE_API_URL`: an endpoint returning one article or a list of candidate articles
+- `SOURCE_API_URL`: an endpoint returning one article or a list of candidate articles.
+If omitted, the generator reads RSS feeds from `config/sources.json`.
 - `SOURCE_API_KEY`: sent as `Authorization: Bearer ...` when present

 The source endpoint may return either: